hal-uw/gpu_variability_sc22_artifact/README.md

 │   ├── build-sgemm-amd.sh: builds sgemm application for AMD GPUs
 │   ├── run-sgemm-amd.sh: runs sgemm application on AMD GPUs
 ```
 Both `build-sgemm-amd.sh` and `run-sgemm-amd.sh` are called by `build-all.sh` and `run-all.sh`, respectively (See [Install and Build](#install-and-build)).
 By default, `build-all.sh` builds two input matrices of size `24576x24576` and runs 100 kernels of SGEMM on one GPU (GPU or device ID 0).
 Unlike with NVIDIA GPUs, two profilers are employed to collect data: `rocprof` and `rocm-smi`.
 Hence, two different output files are generated: `out/sgemm-amd-*.csv`, which contains kernel runtime information, and `out/sgemm-amd-*.txt`, which contains frequency, power, and temperature measurements collected over the duration of the application run.
 To make changes to the default input size, number of kernels run, or which GPU the kernels are run on, edit [`sec4d_sgemm_amd/run-sgemm-amd.sh`]().
+More instructions can be found in [this applications README](/sec4d_sgemm_amd/README.md).

 ### Section 5B: LAMMPS on NVIDIA GPUs